 Cooperating teachers of pre-clinical interns are recognized with 3 professional development hours.
-Pre-clinical cooperating teachers do not need to submit any paperwork in order to

-Fall 2019 Page | 51 receive the professional development certificate.
+Pre-clinical cooperating teachers do not need to submit any paperwork in order to receive the professional development certificate.
 OCEAR will email the certificate to a cooperating teacher once we verify signed timesheets and the O&C evaluation for the preclinical intern have been submitted.

-Cooperating teachers of clinical interns completing year-long clinical practice receive an honorarium of \$300 for their work throughout the year in addition to 20 professional development hours.
+Cooperating teachers of clinical interns completing year-long clinical practice receive an honorarium of \$300 for their work throughout the year in addition to 25 professional development hours; 5 hours for the Clinical Practice 1 semester and 20 hours for the Clinical Practice 2 semester.
 If a cooperating teacher only mentors a clinical intern for one semester or more than one cooperating teacher mentors a candidate, the honorarium will be split accordingly.
 In order to receive payment, cooperating teachers must complete a W-9 and the Honorarium Request Form.
 These forms can be found on the OCEAR website at http://blogs.shu.edu/cear/2016/07/07/honorarium-requirements/.
 Payment of an honorarium cannot be made until these forms are received from cooperating teachers.
 Please note the following dates for paperwork submission and payment.

 Paperwork Received By Processed for Payment

 December 1 st By January 31st

 May 31 st By June 30th

-After May 31 st During summer months based on FY
+After May 31st During summer months based on FY

 end processing dates